MuxGel: Simultaneous Dual-Modal Visuo-Tactile Sensing via Spatially Multiplexing and Deep Reconstruction: Method

+with weights $\omega_\text{ts}=1.0$, $\omega_\text{tl}=0.8$, $\omega_\text{vs}=0.5$, and $\omega_\text{vl}=0.4$.
+These weights are heuristically fixed before evaluation to prioritize tactile reconstruction for contact-rich manipulation.
+At each training stage, the score is computed on the corresponding validation split and used only for checkpoint selection.

-To isolate the effects of input context and residual learning, we evaluate three architectural variants: SI (Single-Input), DI-AbsT (Dual-Input, Absolute Tactile), and DI-ResT (Dual-Input, Residual Tactile).
-SI serves as the baseline, predicting the vision and tactile outputs solely from the current observation.
-DI-AbsT adds the non-contact reference image as an input, with the tactile decoder directly predicting the absolute tactile image (Option A in \cref{model}).
-DI-ResT represents our proposed configuration, which utilizes the reference image and predicts the visual output and a contact-induced tactile residual, which is added to the non-contact tactile background (Option B in \cref{model}).
-We exclude predicting a tactile residual from a single image without a non-contact reference, as the residual is not well-defined and tends to encourage memorization.
+To isolate the effects of input context and residual learning, we evaluate three variants: SI (Single-Input), DI-AbsT (Dual-Input, Absolute Tactile), and DI-ResT (Dual-Input, Residual Tactile).
+SI predicts both modalities solely from the current observation.
+DI-AbsT adds the non-contact reference image as an input and directly predicts the absolute tactile image (Option A in \cref{model}).
+DI-ResT, our proposed configuration, utilizes the reference image and predicts the visual output and a contact-induced tactile residual added to the non-contact tactile background (Option B).
+We exclude single-input tactile residual prediction, as the residual is not well-defined and tends to encourage memorization.